 Of course, you can’t protect your children from everything.
 But, there are certain things about hide-and-seek that do make it dangerous for children to play, in my opinion, including:

-- Hide and seek promotes secretive play.
-The nature of the game is to not tell anyone where you are and what you are doing.
+- Hide-and-seek promotes secretive play, since kids aren’t supposed to tell anyone where you are and what you are doing.

-- Hide and seek asks children to hide and not come out.
-The nature of the game is to ask children to hide so they can’t be found.
+- Hide-and-seek asks children to hide and not come out.
+The goal is for kids to find a hiding spot so good they can’t be found.

-- Hide and seek requires mind skills young children may not have.
-The nature of the game requires you to differentiate between hiding for real and hiding for pretend play.
+- Hide-and-seek requires mind skills young children may not have.
+The game requires you to differentiate between hiding for real and hiding for pretend play.

 If your kids hide like these children do, however, hide-and-seek might not be so dangerous to play.

 What do you think?
 Is hide-and-seek dangerous for kids to play?

 - Gun Safety: Are You Too Afraid to Ask These Questions?

 - 9 Dog Safety Lessons to Teach Your Kids (Especially if You Don’t Have a Dog)